ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 ## Separate environment

 Context Handler requires each connection in an environment (test or production) to use a unique OCES3 certificate.
-Therefore, consider connecting Context Handler in separate tracks where the OCES3 certificates can be configured without affecting any other configurations.
+Therefore, consider connecting Context Handler in separate environments where the OCES3 certificates can be configured without affecting any other configuration.

 ![Connect to Context Handler](images/how-to-context-handler-environment-link.svg)

-If you both configure a test and production environment, they should be placed in separate tracks.
+If you both configure a test and production environment, they should be placed in separate environments.
 If you set up a [test Relying Party](#configuring-context-handler-as-test-relying-party), it should also be placed in a separate environment and have a unique OCES3 certificate.

-You can easily connect two tracks in the same tenant with a [environment link](howto-tracklink-foxids.md).
+You can easily connect two environments in the same tenant with a [Environment Link](howto-environmentlink-foxids.md).

 ## Certificate